 - Stain remover stick, gel, or spray

-- Remove any remaining avocado: Use the dull knife or spoon to remove as much avocado as possible from the cloth.
-Any other tool might actually damage the fabric, so work with caution.
+Use a dull knife or spoon to remove as much avocado as possible from the cloth.
+Any other tool might damage the fabric, so work with caution.
 You are trying to simplify your job by getting rid of any excess mess before you work on the stain.

-- Apply liquid laundry detergent to your stained clothing: Use a liquid detergent and rub gently into the avocado stain.
-Be sure to allow the detergent to stand on the stain for at least five minutes.
-You want the detergent to penetrate through the avocado, loosening it as it works.
+Use a liquid detergent and rub gently into the avocado stain.
+Consider wearing gloves for this step.
+Allow the detergent to stand on the stain for at least five minutes so it can penetrate through the avocado, loosening it as it works.

-- Soak the avocado stain: Soak the stain in cold water for 10-15 minutes or until the stain becomes more loosened.
-Every five minutes rub the stained area gently between your fingers.
+Soak the stain in cold water for 10 to 15 minutes or until the stain loosens.
+Every five minutes, rub the stained area gently between your fingers.

-- Apply a stain remover: If traces of the stain remain, apply a stain remover stick, gel, or spray and let stand for five minutes.
+If traces of the stain remains, apply a stain remover stick, gel, or spray and let stand for five minutes.
 Wash the clothing in the hottest temperature recommended for the fabric.
 Hot water will be much more effective at fully removing the stain, but be sure to follow your fabric guidelines.
-Otherwise, you may shrink or damage the fabric by washing it at too high of a temperature.
+Otherwise, you may shrink or damage the fabric by washing it at too high a temperature.